zaffron/cnn-fastapi/README.md

 - All the requirements for the model is listed on the requirements.txt
 - If you want to run locally then please add `tensorflow==2.17.1` on the `requirements.txt`

+### Before you proceed

+- Make sure you have `model-artifacts` directory on the base folder with following files
+  - `label_encoder.pkl`
+  - `model.keras`
+  - `vectorizer.pkl`

 ### Note

-- The reason why tensorflow is not included in requirements.txt is because we are already using base docker image for tensorflow for the required version.
-It takes a lot of time, if fetched form pip
+- The reason why tensorflow is not included in `requirements.txt` is because we are already using base docker image for tensorflow for the required version.
+It takes a lot of time, if fetched from pip

 ### Usage Requirements